 Part 2: Experimental Design and Data Preparation for a Distracted-Driver AI Project

 Part 3: Training and Evaluation of a Distracted-Driver AI Model

 Part 4: Designing and Fine-tuning a Distracted-Driver AI Model

 Part 5: Overview of Productization for This AI Project

-Sign up for the Intel® AI Academy and access essential learning materials, community, tools and technology to boost your AI development.
+Sign up for the Intel® AI Developer Program and access essential learning materials, community, tools and technology to boost your AI development.
 Apply to become an Intel® Student Ambassador and share your expertise with other student data scientists and developers.